rixth/zappenstein/README.md

 The controllers make originally made extensive use of setInterval for timing the rendering of new slides.
 However, due to the fact that this is worse performance wise compared to setTimeout, and does not provide the ability to modify the interval, I switched to setTimeout.

+The items are currently rendering using a couple helpers and string concatenation.
+I decided that using a full blown JS templating language like mustache or jQuery's tmpl would have been overkill.

 ## Technologies used

 ### Javascript frameworks